DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 -->

 ## Rewriting Your Model, Undo and Threading One Step at a Time
-Next presentation from the Sketch's founder, Pieter Omvlee ([Tumblr](http://pieteromvlee.tumblr.com)), was about a long story how the app lived through evolving model, starting from a simple object graph and ending with a tree of objects representing objects on the canvas.
+Next presentation from the Sketch's founder, Pieter Omvlee ([Tumblr](http://pieteromvlee.tumblr.com)), was a long story how the app lived through evolving model, starting from a simple object graph and ending with a tree of objects representing objects on the canvas.

 ![Pieter Omvlee](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9527.JPG "Pieter Omvlee"){:height="480px" width="480px"}